You are here

 The Homs Palestine refugee camp (also known as al-Aideen camp) lies within the town of Homs, 160 km north of Damascus, on an area of 0.15 square kilometres, adjacent to the al-Baath University.
-The camp was established in 1949, following the displacement of Palestinians during the 1948 Arab-Israeli war.
+The camp was established in 1949, following the displacement of Palestinians during the 1948 War.
 Many of the refugees living in the camp are originally from the villages surrounding Haifa, Tiberias and Acre.

 Before the crisis, the camp was home to close to 20,000 Palestine refugees.
 The majority of them used to work as laborers, local civil servants and vendors.
 However, at the start of the conflict in 2011, the original camp population reduced to around 9,000, before increasing again due to population displacements from other areas.
 Like in other Palestine refugee camps in Syria, a considerable number of families from central Syria, particularly also younger people, travelled to seek better opportunities and safety abroad.

 Homs is one of the most severely affected cities by the conflict with large neighborhoods reduced to rubble.
 The camp itself has remained physically unharmed, and displacement movements triggered by the conflict have caused the camp population to increase.
 Thousands of displaced Syrians and Palestine refugees from Homs itself, as well as other areas, have moved to the camp.
 The demand for UNRWA services has grown due to this influx.
 There are currently an estimated 12,000 Palestine refugees living in the camp, and over 2,000 in surrounding areas, plus several thousand Syrian nationals.